brookisme/dfgen/README.md

 >>> gen.dataframe_with_tags('cultivation').shape[0]/gen.size
 0.6010928961748634

-# NOTE: The second require label effect the first.
+# NOTE: The second require label effects the first.
 #       We no longer have exactly 10% blow_down.
 >>> gen.dataframe_with_tags('blow_down').shape[0]/gen.size
 0.07650273224043716